Devon Heritage Services Projects

 This project, which is supported by a grant awarded by the Heritage Lottery Fund to the History of Parliament Trust, began in October 2013.
 A part-time project coordinator has been appointed and is based at Devon Heritage Centre.

 School admission registers dating up to 1914 which are held at Devon Heritage Centre and North Devon Record Office have been digitised, and the images have been published online as part of Phase One of a national digitisation project, on the subscription website Find My Past.
 This is the first project under the framework of the new National Digitisation Consortium, which includes up to 120 English and Welsh archives and schools working together to offer records for digitisation.
-Devon Heritage Centre and North Devon Record Office are both involved in this project, and all admission registers up to the year 1914, which have been deposited as part of school archive collections in both offices will be included.
+Devon Heritage Centre and North Devon Record Office are both involved in this project, and all admission registers up to the year 1914, which have been deposited as part of school archive collections in both offices are included.

 Devon Heritage Centre is participating in a collaborative project to explore our medieval charters and manuscripts.

 The project has been developed by the University of Exeter and University of Bristol.